gnotaras/wordpress-add-meta-tags/readme.txt

  - Dublin Core metadata is now generated for the static WP Page that has been set as the front page. (props to b-rad for ideas and valuable feedback)
  - Added support for image selector for all fields accepting image URLs.
  - Added option for the addition of the Dublin Core `dcterms` prefix for HTML 5 validation.
- - Improved support for qtranslate-X. Please see [this issue](https://github.com/gnotaras/wordpress-add-meta-tags/issues/36) for more details.
-Props to HowToSolutions.net and Kunicz for valuable feedback.
+ - Improved support for qtranslate-X. Please see [this issue](https://github.com/gnotaras/wordpress-add-meta-tags/issues/36) for more details. (props to HowToSolutions.net and Kunicz for valuable feedback)
  - Fixed PHP notices with WooCommerce main shop page when used as the front page. (props to Dima Stefantsov for valuable feedback)
  - Fixed issue with the custom title of the main WooCommerce shop page. (props to Its-Thomas for valuable feedback)
  - Fixed issue with the sanitization of the special notation used in fields accepting image URLs.